top of page

 Conclusion

-While each model—linear, cyclical, radial, and centrepoint—is a third-person construction, what is represented differs in experiential register.
-Linear models render the formative structuring of mind, approached through reflective cognition (3P).
-Cyclical models capture the relational dynamics of the psyche, engaged through participatory meaning and value-laden movement (2P).
-Radial models trace the vibrational resonance of the soul, oriented by affective states and inner alignment (1P).
-And centrepoint models gesture toward existential unification with spirit, not through attunement alone, but through transparent surrender into the all-pervading field (0P).
+As third-person reconstructions, linear, cyclical, radial, and centrepoint models reflect the cognitive (3P), relational (2P), affective (1P), and existential (0P) registers that undergird and are enacted within human experience.
+Linear models render the formative structuring of mind, approached through reflective cognition.
+Cyclical models capture the value-laded, relational dynamics of the psyche, engaged through participatory meaning and the integrative movement of the will.
+Radial models trace the vibrational resonance of the soul, oriented by affective states and subtle alignment.
+And centrepoint models gesture toward existential unification with spirit—through transparent surrender into the all-pervading field.

 MEREDITH WOGM copyright